Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Insurance companies may have specific criteria for determining when a vehicle is considered a total loss.

-• Some insurers use computerized systems or third-party evaluations to assess the value of a vehicle and determine if it is economically repairable.
+• Some insurers use computerized systems or third-party evaluations to assess the value of a vehicle and if it is economically repairable.

 • Knowing your insurance company’s policies can give you insight into how they will handle your total loss claim and what options you have for disputing their decision.

-By understanding the total loss thresholds set by state laws and insurance company policies, you can better prepare yourself for the process of handling a total loss claim.
+By understanding the total loss thresholds set by state laws and company policies, you can better prepare yourself for the process of handling a total loss claim.
 Being informed and proactive can help you navigate the complexities of a total loss situation and advocate for a fair settlement.

 Salvage Value Consideration